burrrata/crypto_wars/src/intro.md

 # Crypto Wars
+Very recently in this galaxy on this planet...

+It is a time of mischief and experimentation.
+Alice and Bob have successfully built a treehouse, and like anyone with a treehouse, they start a secret club.
+Eve hears of this will have none of it.
+The plot thickens... drama ensues... and neccessity, the mother of invention, forces Alice and Bob's hand to roll their own crypto.
+Will it work?
+Will it fail?
+Will they iterate and learn from their mistakes?

 ### part 1: A New Club
 Alice and Bob build a treehouse.
 Like anyone with a treehouse they start a secret club.
 Eve wants to unmask their passphrase though so they create an elaborate code to keep it secret.